wp-plugins/interconnect-it-weather-widget/readme.txt

 == Changelog ==

+* 2.3.3 - A few markup and styling updates
 * 2.3.2 - Fixed icons sometimes not displaying, fixed using city id to get weather
 * 2.3.1 - Fixed CloudyMoon icon
 * 2.3   - Update icons and added styling option to move forecast list